ninthwalker/saverr/README.md

   3a.
 If a Movie: Just click download.
   3b.
 If a TV Show, select the season or episodes, then click download.
 (Can also select All seasons or All episodes)
   3c.
 If Music, select the album or tack, then click download.
 (Can also select All albums or All tracks)

+## Config/Settings
+All config is done in the settings menu (Accessed by clicking the orange geer icon)

+TODO

 ## Known Issues